marcus-cr/darkvanguard/_posts/2025-05-18-wireguard-site-to-site.md

 ## Final Thoughts

 Want even more flexibility?
 Add a second VPS in another different region, and use multiple WireGuard configs on your phone or laptop to switch based on your current location.
 I may cover multi-region/failover configs in a future post.

+---

+## Lessons Learned

+- **CPU matters:** If you’re seeing throughput capped below your ISP’s line rate, check VPS CPU usage.
+Upgrading from 1 to 2 vCPUs on Linode more than doubled my WireGuard performance.
+- **The Pi 5 can handle it:** Even at near-gigabit speeds, a Raspberry Pi 5 doesn’t break a sweat as a WireGuard endpoint.
+- **Most mobile bottlenecks are network, not VPN:** Cellular performance is limited by the carrier and signal, not the VPN tunnel or your home hardware.
+- **WireGuard is efficient:** With sane configs and enough CPU, you’ll get speeds most consumer VPN services can’t touch.

+---